fabibombo/vnet_segmentation_docker/README.md

 The numpy arrays must use the shape (Height, Width, Depth).
 The images can have variable depth and the dataset classes extract overlapping frame collections of a shared fixed depth defined by the frame depth config parameter.

-For the images, Z-Normalization will be performed on the fly for the intensities, for now other preprocessing is not performed and it is left to the user.
+By default, intensity Z-Normalization is performed, and other preprocessing is not done and it is left for the user.
 For the binary masks there is preprocessing available to attempt to fix abnormalities not enabled by default.

-This model was originally thought for prostate images so a center cropping is applied during the dataset transformations, change them if needed.
+This model was originally thought for prostate MRIs so a center cropping is applied in the dataset transformations, change them if needed.

 ### Preeliminary results and segmentation examples